MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/notifications/push-notifications/index.md

 The push notifications support in the Windows App SDK currently has these limitations:

 - If your app is published as [*self-contained*](../../../package-and-deploy/self-contained-deploy/deploy-self-contained-apps.md) or is running with the elevated (admin) privilege, this feature may not be supported.
 In your app, use the `winrt::PushNotificationManager::IsSupported()` check as demonstrated in [Quickstart: Push notifications in the Windows App SDK](push-quickstart.md) and implement a custom socket if the feature is unsupported.
-- Microsoft reserves the right to disable or revoke apps from using push notifications
+- Microsoft reserves the right to disable or revoke apps from using push notifications.

 ## Next steps